SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-api.md

 {return value}|String provided as input
 ### TextCleanup

-**Description:** Rewrites wiki page html to be compliant with the html supported by the modern text part.
+**Description:** Rewrites wiki page html to be compliant with the html supported by the client side text part.

 **Example:** `{CleanedText} = TextCleanup({Text},{UsePlaceHolders})`